-Most fillies and all colts leave the herd they were born in by about 5 years of age.
-Fillies that remain in their original group may have fewer offspring.
-Young stallions form bachelor herds, and the highest-ranking stallion within this group is usually the next one to acquire a mate.
-Fillies can join a bachelor herd but are often incorporated into other bands.
-Stallions are rarely solitary; when this occurs, they are usually old and infirm.
+Rank in horses is not necessarily associated with age, weight, height, sex, or time in the group.
+Offspring of high-ranking mares appear to be high-ranking later in life, which might indicate both genetic and experience factors.
 While rank in males is based primarily on access to females, rank in females is determined by which mares lead group activities (for example, seeking out resources such as water holes).
 Horse groups are largely structured by females, and females make the decision about whether to leave or to stay within a harem.
 Such decisions are usually based not on specific stallions or their characteristics, but on a female’s assessment of food resources.
 High-ranking females can successfully interfere with the nursing of foals by lower‑ranking females.
 Mares form friendships and are more likely to groom each other.
 This pattern is typical of many animals—rank is determined mainly by the way that lower-ranking animals defer to higher-ranking ones, not by the results of outright combat.

 Relationships within most horse bands are complex and depend on multiple factors and their interactions (age or length of residence in the group, sex, size, and rank of the mother).
 These factors are important to consider when addressing problems that may arise in stabled horses.